 - Online and by-phone tech support from 8 am - 8 pm

-For students and families in our Heritage House early childhood program, our focus is developmentally-appropriate, student-centered teaching.
-Teachers provide direct instruction through brief mini-lessons with the intention of students and families accessing them when it best fits into their daily schedule.
+For students in our early childhood program, our focus is developmentally appropriate, student-centered teaching.
+In addition to meeting with students over Zoom, teachers provide asynchronous mini-lessons with the intention of students and families accessing them when it best fits into their daily schedule.
 Videos may be accessed once or multiple times to allow for self-paced learning and practice.

-Live Zoom sessions each morning offer children and families the familiarity of a school schedule and the daily opportunity to spend time with one another.
+Live Zoom sessions each morning offer children and families the familiarity of a school schedule and the daily opportunity to spend time with one another in both smaller and larger groups.
 Daily Morning Meetings provide an anchor at the beginning of the day for our youngest learners.
 Each Zoom session also focuses on a core content area, echoing an essential element of Circle Time when we are together on campus.
-In addition to daily time with their classroom teacher, Heritage House students also participate in a live Zoom coordinate class each day on a rotating basis: Art, Music, PE, & Spanish.
+In addition to daily time with their classroom teacher, early childhood students also participate in a live Zoom coordinate class each day on a rotating basis: Art, Music, PE, & Spanish.
+In the afternoons, families have the opportunity to sign up for enrichment activities for their child such as social lunches, interactive read alouds, clubs, and teacher office hours.

-Heritage House teachers use Seesaw as a platform for releasing daily asynchronous videos and for collecting and responding to student work.
+Early childhood teachers use Seesaw as a platform for releasing asynchronous videos and for collecting and responding to student work.
 For our youngest students, this work includes photographs of student projects as well as videos of their engagement in specific activities.

-In the 2020-2021 school year, Heritage House students will receive both a materials list and a box of curated materials to use at home during any periods of distance learning.
+Students will receive a box of curated materials to use at home during any periods of distance learning.
 These materials will be the basis for hands-on, child-driven exploration away from the screen and provide students and families with guidance for “choice” time at home.

 In elementary grades, our focus is on supporting students through multiple connections each day with their teacher, direct instruction in all core content areas, small group interactions, and frequent feedback.
-In addition to two live Zoom sessions, teachers share multiple video lessons each day to provide students and families with added flexibility in scheduling.
-Videos may be accessed once or numerous times to allow for individually-paced learning and practice.
+In addition to three-four live Zoom sessions, teachers share multiple lessons each day to provide students and families with added flexibility in scheduling.
+Asynchronous materials may be accessed once or numerous times to allow for individually-paced learning and practice.

-In 2020-2021, K-4 students will receive a materials list for items and tools to have at home during any period of distance learning.
-Also, we plan to incorporate more small group work to echo classroom reading groups in guided literacy.
+K-4 students will receive a box of curated materials to use at home during any period of distance learning.

 Kindergarten Zoom Schedule